Italics = me, etc.

 But Aaron, just imagine what the world would be like if we all “noticed what we notice!”

 I would certainly list the work of Carla Harryman, Samuel Beckett, Mary Ann Samyn, William Wordsworth, Brenda Hillman, WCW, Lisa Fishman, Arielle Greenberg, and George Oppen as huge influences on my own voice and ambitions for my poetics.
 I would recommend them to anyone.
-Recently, Danielle Pafunda’s
+Recently, Danielle Pafunda’s Pretty Young Thing has become significant for me in ways that surprise me, too (her lines and their caesuras are so involved and enveloping).
+You mentioned that you’re into Graham Foust right now.
+Other than him, who else are you reading that we should be and why?

 On reading, I’ve been doing some research on the many versions of Medea for a project that I’ve long mulled over.
 But for pleasure, yes, Graham Foust.
 Such economy!
 And to hear him read is a revelation if you’ve seen his poems.
 I like that about poetry and aspire to be the sort of writer who reads aloud in a way that changes the idea you had of a poem previously.
 Otherwise, C.D.
 Wright is a major inspiration to me.
 We’ve talked briefly about her before.
 But I haven’t been reading much poetry lately.